cryptool-org/cryptool1/readme-source.txt

   please install both Htmlhelp.exe and Hhupd.exe)

 Remark:
-The free Visual C++ Toolkit 2003 (http://msdn.microsoft.com/visualc/vctoolkit2003/) cannot be used as compiler for CrypTool because it is not complete enough to do so!
+The free version of the Visual C++ Toolkit 2003 (http://msdn.microsoft.com/visualc/vctoolkit2003/) cannot be used as compiler for CrypTool because it is not complete enough to do so! (status: 11/2004)

 3. The programs (CrypTool.exe and AES-Tool.exe)
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+Remark:
+The following paragraphs always contain the menu items in German and Englisch.

 The project files, which can be opened with MS-Visual C, are located at
 - Visual Studio 6: ..\CrypTool\CrypTool.dsw
 - VS.net 2003:     ..\CrypTool\CrypTool.sln
-To open the project file please double click or with MS-VC choose Datei[File] -> Arbeitsbereich öffnen[open project/solution].
+To open the project file please double click it or
+with MS-VC choose Datei[File] -> Arbeitsbereich öffnen[open project/solution].

 Before compiling you should notice to include Perl and HTML Help Workshop correctly:
 Please adjust/check at: